YJZFlora/Fall_Detection_Deep_Learning_Model/README.md

 * Tensorflow
 * pandas
 * Numpy
+4. generate body landmark json files, copy the directory of it.

+I used the open source tool by CMU-Perceptual-Computing-Lab(https://github.com/CMU-Perceptual-Computing-Lab/openpose) to generate body landmark

-4. get the directory of body landmark json files, copy it.
-(Some generated body landmark files has been included in samples)
+Some generated body landmark files has been included in samples directory. eg, Fall_Detection_Deep_Learning_Model/samples/bodylandmark/adl-01-cam0

-eg, Fall_Detection_Deep_Learning_Model/samples/bodylandmark/adl-01-cam0

 5. run: